aekol99/Darija-Chatbot/README.md

 # Darija-Chatbot
-this project is under development.
+this project is still under development.